 If you see yourself as an active player in creating a sustainable future, cultivating and expanding your interests, and building leadership skills, you are encouraged to apply to be a member of the CALS-LEAF community.

 Please respond thoughtfully [150-200 words] to each of the the following questions:

 What do "leadership" and "service" mean to you, in the context of your interest in health, nutrition and the environment?

 The CALS-LEAF Program is intended to expand your horizons and help you to explore interests that will enhance your academic program.
 What NEW knowledge, experiences, and skills would you like to acquire as a CALS-LEAF Student, including those BEYOND your intended major field of study?

 How would you put into practice the knowledge, experiences, and skills you identified in the previous question?

-The GreenHouse Residential Learning Community and CALS-Mosaic are committed to global sustainability, and we work hard to foster a welcoming community for students of all backgrounds and experiences.
-As a participant in the CALS-Mosaic Program, how would you contribute to an atmosphere of inclusion at the GreenHouse and in the College?
+The GreenHouse Residential Learning Community and CALS-LEAF are committed to global sustainability, and we work hard to foster a welcoming community for students of all backgrounds and experiences.
+As a participant in the CALS-LEAF Program, how would you contribute to an atmosphere of inclusion at the GreenHouse and in the College?
 In your response, please share how your previous experiences have prepared you to engage people with identities and opinions different from your own (for example: race, socio-economic status, religion, nationality, gender, ability, sexual orientation, age, ethnicity, political affiliation, geographic location).